vboyev-MSFT/defender-docs/defender-endpoint/address-common-false-positives-exclusions.md

 - [Address false positives/negatives in Microsoft Defender for Endpoint](defender-endpoint-false-positives-negatives.md)
 - [Configure and validate exclusions based on file extension and folder location](configure-extension-file-exclusions-microsoft-defender-antivirus.md)

-## An application is detected by Microsoft Defender Antivirus as a “behavior” detection
+## An application is detected by Microsoft Defender Antivirus as a "behavior" detection

 In this scenario, an application is detected by Microsoft Defender Antivirus because of certain behavior, even though the application isn't a threat.